schappim/mBot-Gitbook/section-1-chapter-5-quick-demonstration.md

 ---

+### Line follower

 Next, try out the line follower program.
-Place the supplied sheet of paper with the large "8" figure printed on it on the floor, and place your mBot somewhere on the line.
+Place the provided \(part of the kit\) sheet of paper with the large "8" figure printed on it on the floor, and place your mBot somewhere on the line.
 The line module should be over the line.
 Turn the mBot on and press the "C" key on the remote controller.

 The mBot will start zooming over the line, without going off it.
 It will keep going until you press "A" to enable the remote control program again.